ThingsOfBeam/hbd/README.md

-This is website to say happy birthday for alex
+This is website to say happy birthday for p'boat